Last updated: May 2026

 Build relationships with factory owners rather than just sales representatives.
 This secures preferential treatment during capacity constraints that inevitably occur before BFCM.

-Traditional shipping lanes become severely congested during Q4, with carriers implementing peak season surcharges.
-These can increase costs by 15-30% according to industry data.
+Legacy shipping lanes become severely congested during Q4, with carriers implementing peak season surcharges.
+These can increase costs by 15 to 30% according to industry data.

 Split your shipping volume across multiple carriers to mitigate risk.
 This prevents any single provider's delays from affecting your entire operation.